jazzmind/concept-composition-framework/README.md

 ## 📄 License

-This project is licensed under the MIT License - see individual LICENSE files in each sub-project for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](./LICENSE).

 ## 🌟 Key Benefits